 Yoga is a tradition with roots in ancient India that has evolved to embrace the wisdom of many places and times.
 It means many things to many people, and at The Yoga Loft it is fundamentally a discipline to promote personal transformation, self-knowledge and wellness.
 Over time yoga has split into dozens of systems, but all share roots in the philosophy laid down in ancient texts such as the Yoga Sutras of Patanjali, a text authored in South Asia sometime between 200 B.C. and 500 B.C.E.
-As one of many texts meant for passing on the great tradition of yoga, the Yoga Sutras offer valuable insights on the human experience, as well as a program of study for the individual seeking a deeper understand of his or her own true nature.
+These texts, meant as a reference for passing on the great tradition of yoga, offer valuable insights on the human experience, as well as a program of study for the individual seeking a deeper understanding of his or her own true nature.

 Arrive a few minutes early to class.
 If you are new to The Yoga Loft you will need a few extra minutes to complete the registration form and payment.
 If you are late and the class has started please enter quietly.
 Please do not enter or leave class during meditation or savasana (final rest).
 If you must leave during the class please close the door quietly.

 Practice on an empty stomach.
 We recommend that you wait at least three hours after eating before practicing yoga.
 If necessary have juice or very light food before class.
 Refrain from sipping water during class so that you can maintain internal heat.
 Drink plenty of water after class.